Belgium at a Glance

 Belgium: A General Overview

-In general though, foreigners in Belgium don’t face any adverse circumstances.
+In general though, foreigners living in Belgium don’t face any adverse circumstances.
 The country’s poor environmental record rarely has an immediate effect upon everyday life in Belgium.
-There are no extreme weather conditions.
-Belgium enjoys a temperate climate with mild winters and cool summers.
+There are no extreme weather conditions: Belgium enjoys a temperate climate with mild winters and cool summers.
 Rain, humidity and clouds are featured rather prominently in the daily weather forecast.

 Education in Belgium

 Pre-schools are available to children aged between 2½ years and school age at no charge.
 It’s not compulsory but about 98 percent of Belgian children are enrolled in formal childcare or pre-school.

 School is compulsory for all children living in Belgium between the ages of 6 and 18, regardless of their nationality.
 In fact, if your children are also starting a new life in Belgium, you must enroll them at a school within 60 days of your registration in Belgium.
 Education at state schools is free of charge for everyone, but small financial contributions might be expected to cover teaching materials or school excursions.

 Although the school system is the same across the country, the educational decision-making processes rest with the different language communities.
 The language of instruction, the enrollment period, and other details may differ depending on whether you are currently living in the French-, Dutch-, or German-speaking region of Belgium.
 Overall, however, the following should apply to everyone living in Belgium.